 The Input sheet in RockJock can be used to find XRD peak positions, integrated peak intensities, and integral peak breadths.
 To do this, enter the XRD pattern into Column D in the Input sheet.
 Set the start angle, step size, and radiation wavelength in cells B5, B7 and B9.
 Set cell B22 either to 0 or to 1, depending on whether the sample has a ZnO internal standard.
 Next set the angles in cells C4 and C6 to bracket the minimums of the peak to be measured.
 Set cells C8 and C10 to either 0 or 1.
 If zeros are entered, the peak will be picked between the values entered into cells C4 and C6.
 If ones are entered, the peak will be picked from minimum intensities on either side of the peak.
 Next set the background removal option in cell C13.
 Entering a 0 does not remove background, and this is the option selected automatically during quantitative analysis.
 Entering 1 or 2 causes the background to be picked from the minimum on the left or right side of the peak, respectively.
 Entering 3 causes the background to be picked from a line drawn between the minimums on the left and right sides of the peaks.
-Entering 4 causes the background to be selected from a minimum in the 50-degree region that is present in XRD patterns of most sediment samples.
-After either 0 or 1 is entered into cell B20 and the program is started, the manner in which the background was determined is indicated on the chart on the Input sheet.
+Entering 4 causes the background to be selected from the pattern minimum (between 6 and 64 degrees two theta).
+After either 0 or 1 is entered into cell B22 and the program is started, the manner in which the background was determined is drawn on the chart in the Input sheet.
 The results, which include the position of the peak's maximum intensity, the analytical range for the peak, the peak's maximum intensity, the positions of the peak's minimums, the peak's integrated intensity, and the peak's integral peak breadth, appear in column A.